Working with Tables

 - Rename Column option will be disabled for shared users.

 After creating a table, it is common for you to feel the need to change an already existing column's data type.
-Let us say, you initially defined a column to hold text data, you realize later that it actually contains numeric data.
-In such cases, Zoho Reports provides you with an option to change the columns data type without losing data in it.
+Let us suppose you initially defined a column to hold text data, you realize later that it actually contains numeric data.
+In such cases, Zoho Analytics provides you with an option to change the columns data type without losing data in it.
 However, when changing a column's data type, all the data existing in the column must be compatible with the new data type.